HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 Function getStudents()

 ## Description
-This function retrieves student.
+This function retrieves student, split into “Finished” and “Non-finished” group-lists.

 ## Input Parameters
 - Parameter: cid
    - Type: int
-   - Description: Stored as int(10) in the database

-- Parameter: userid
-   - Type: int
-   - Description: ID of the user.
+   - Description: Course-ID chosen.
 Stored as int(10) in the database

-- Parameter: uid
+- Parameter: remove_student
-   - Type: int
+   - Type: ?
-   - Description: Stored as int(10) in the database
+   - Description: The author’s own userid so she doesn’t appear in the list.
+Stored as ? in the database

 - Parameter: versid
    - Type: String
-   - Description: Stored as varchar(8) in the database
+   - Description: Version code.
+Stored as varchar(8) in the database

 ## Calling Methods
 - POST